suzuki-shunsuke/resume/resume.md

 * Develop tools to resolve toils

 I have mentioned many things, but the most significant is the improvement of Terraform Monorepo.
-I have divided Terraform State by service and environment, allowing developers to take ownership of their own service infrastructure and develop without SRE.
+I have divided Terraform State by service and environment, allowing developers to take ownership of their service infrastructure and develop without SRE.
 In addition, I have made various improvements as follows.

 * [Fork tfnotify and develop tfcmt to make the results of terraform plan and apply easier to understand](https://zenn.dev/shunsuke_suzuki/articles/improve-terraform-cicd-with-tfcmt)